blackphate/Foundations-and-Applications-of-Data-Mining/README.md

 # Foundations-and-Applications-of-Data-Mining
-The final project for course inf553 in USC
+The final project for course inf 553 in USC